-In 2019-20 the growth of IAHA Full Member Students was 16.9 per cent.
-Growth of the Aboriginal and Torres Strait Islander (allied) health workforce is an essential strategy toward improving cultural safety and responsiveness within the health care system, increasing access and quality, to support positive health and social and emotional wellbeing outcomes.
+In 2019-20 the growth of IAHA Full Member Students was strategy in increasing the recruitment and retention 16.9 per cent.
+Growth of the Aboriginal and Torres Strait of Aboriginal and Torres Strait Islander allied health Islander (allied) health workforce is an essential strategy students, as well as supporting the development of toward improving cultural safety and responsiveness more culturally safe non-Indigenous professionals. within the health care system, increasing access and The approach of IAHA working with universities to quality, to support positive health and social and emotional wellbeing outcomes.